toolness/vibecoded-hangul-fun/README.md

 ### Prerequisites

+You will need NodeJS 23 or above.

-You will need to create an internal Notion integration:
+You will also need to create an internal Notion integration:

 https://developers.notion.com/docs/create-a-notion-integration